wanbint/0/_pages/cv.md

 * 2020/08-2021/07: Radiotherapy Algorithm Engineer
   * Linatech LLC
   * Duties include: 1) Design and optimization of cancer treatment with radiotherapy.
-2) Implementation and verification of algorithm in a cancer treatment planning system.
+2) Implementation and verification of algorithms in a treatment planning system.

 <!--
 <figure>